15 Bizarre Side Effects of Common Foods

-Obviously, we know that the food we eat can affect our overall health and weight.
-But it's not just our tummies or waistline that feel the impacts of what we eat.
+Obviously, you know that the food you eat can affect your overall health and weight.
+But it's not just your tummy or waistline that feel the impacts of what you eat.
 Did you know eating certain foods can cause some truly weird physical side effects such as a puffy finger or stinky urine?

 Fingers swell when eating salty food.

 Just picture Violet Beauregarde blowing up and transforming into a blueberry in Charlie and the Chocolate Factory.
 Now, eating salty foods may not turn you blue (nor will it make you gain 50 pounds in mere seconds, like Violet) but it can cause bloating, which can manifest in your fingers physically swelling.

 "Eating foods high in sodium can cause the body to retain water," says Penny Clark, MS, RDN, CDN, who is also a spokesperson for Country Crock Plant Butter.
 "Based on the current dietary recommendations to eat less than 2,300 milligrams of sodium a day, most adults consume too much, as the average American diet contains more than 3,400 milligrams, most of that coming from processed foods and restaurant food."

 And it's not just a bag of salt and vinegar chips that can send your finger a bloatin'.
 Tons of foods we consume every day have an excess amount of sodium that could cause your fingers to swell.